 Countries that use the Danish KroneThe Danish Krone was established in 1875 as an official national currency and is used only in Greenland and in Denmark.
 1 Krone is devided into 100 øre.

 The Danish Krone is tied to the Euro with a fixed exchange rate.
 Therefore, 1 Krone always equals to 0.1340 Euro.

-1.00 Danish Kronen = 0.15 US Dollar
+1.00 Danish Kronen = 0.16 US Dollar

 Danish Krone as currency